 Small, light, sharp, fairly cheap, great autofocus and amazing BOKEH, fantastic lens highly recommended.

 A new lens for me I use for portraits only, its stupidly sharp and the BOKEH is amazing, only drawback is the distance you have to keep from your subject but its totally workable.
 I really recommend this lens for portraits.

 I have this lens in Nikon mount which I use adapted, its a good lens and allows you to reach compositions that are difficult with a shorter length.
 I dont think there’s any images on my site that are taken with this lens.

 Lee SW150 Filter System, 10 Step, 15 Stop ND

-I use the LEE system and I’m really happy with it, I’ve had to use their customer services in the past and it was excellent, I cant praise them enough so I can’t praise them enough.
+I use the LEE system and I’m really happy with it, I’ve had to use their customer services in the past and it was excellent, I cant praise them highly enough.
 Also I get really sharp images when I use their ND, so the glass is good.
 You do get a blue tint with them, but thats easily fixed in the edit and if you’re doing B&W images its totally irrelevant.

 I have to use the 150 system because of the 20mm Sigma, its big but I love that lens so much I will live with it.